FirEmerald/Extended-Shaders-1.7.10/README.md

 It is designed to allow multiple mods to "attach" shader uniforms, variables, constants, and code without conflicting with each other, in a way not provided by GLSL itself.
 It is NOT intended to be used by someone without a good understanding of GLSL.

+apologies for the MESS here, Github is being an absolute PAIN and not displaying my newlines outside of the editor.

 HOW TO USE:
 	you will need to add these API classes to your project, PRESERVING the package names.
 	HOW TO MAKE A SHADER: